 8. Impact injuries: If you are involved in a bicycle crash, you likely have impact injuries.
-These injuries range from scratches and bruises to broken bones and traumatic brain injury.
+These acute injuries range from scratches and bruises to broken bones and traumatic brain injury.
 If you are involved in a bicycle crash, it’s best to seek medical help right away.
-Often injuries are masked by the rush of adrenaline you experience when you are in a crash.
+Often traumatic injuries are masked by the rush of adrenaline you experience when you are in a crash.
 Any crash that involves impact with your head or helmet should warrant immediate medical attention.
 Concussions are serious and can result in ongoing and even permanent injuries.

 9. Hot foot: Hot foot is a burning or pain in the bottom of the foot.
 Like numb feet, it can be caused by excess pressure on the feet.
 Sometimes this occurs in the summer due to swelling of the feet or in the winter due to wearing thick socks.
 Consider purchasing a wider shoe or one with more give and look at your cleat placement to make sure the pressure is spread evenly over your feet.